albertlieyingadrian/wiseupeo-whisper/README.md

 # Whisper Playground: Real-time English to Korean Translation
+# Wiseupeo Whisper: Real-time Speech Translation

-This project uses OpenAI's Whisper model to transcribe English speech in real-time and translate it to Korean.
+This project uses OpenAI's Whisper model to transcribe speech in real-time and translate it to another language.

 ## Features

 - Real-time audio capture from microphone
 - Speech recognition using Whisper
-- Translation from English to Korean
+- Translation between configurable source and target languages
+- Text-to-speech output of translated text
 - Continuous operation with easy termination

 ## Requirements